 The usurpation of botanical riches by the mineral products that were to have supplemented them—another of Rousseau’s figures of the corruption of the natural by the artificial—is drawn by him in such purple prose that it is hard to tell where literary figure ends and the rhetoric of public policy (the closing of the mines where men become literally blind to the beauties of nature) begins.
 So Rousseau gilds his lily of the “dangerous” supplement.
 The natural as the untouched leads him, inevitably, to the trope of “natural virginity.”
 Autoerotic activity is ambiguous in relation to virginity.
 It permits one to engage in “imaginary seductions” but while technically saving one’s virginity, is even more distant from the “natural” activity of heterosexual intercourse and condemns one to a secretive sexual life, lived in shame.
 A supplement is a “lapse that…destroys Nature.”
 Worse, nothing seems more natural than the supplementary activity considered in itself.
 (OG, 151)

-With writing (in place of speaking) as with autoeroticism (in place of relations with another), it is not only that the supplement ceases to be a “diversion” from that for which it is a substitute and becomes an object of primary involvement and enjoyment.
+With writing (in place of speaking), as with autoeroticism (in place of relations with another), it is not only that the supplement ceases to be a “diversion” from that for which it is a substitute and becomes an object of primary involvement and enjoyment.
 The point is that in occupying the place of another, one has divorced oneself from oneself.
 What one had hoped to gain as the utmost unmediated intimacy turns out to be self-alienating.
 The other side of that shift is another change of aspect under which autoerotic habits free one from vice—they are antidote to the social vice of irresponsible relationships.
 Rousseau’s self-reflexive sexual activity enables him to continue his erotic fascination with Madame de Warens, thus “safely protected…against her and all her sex.”
 (OG, 153) And yet, in one more turn of the emotional wheel, this is all profoundly unsatisfactory—“to the end of his life [one] will remain an aged child,” writes Rousseau.
 This autoerotic “deviation” is represented by Derrida for Rousseau as an “absence of presence,” and the story is grafted on to the scene of writing itself.
 Writing requires only the imaginary reader; autoeroticism requires only the imaginary partner—one is “sidetracked” (one “pays oneself off”—“donner le change”).
 Thus “auto” activity, as against “altero” or “hetero” relating, is (as I would put it) a kind of procuring.
 The pimp procures a sex worker—one who will “work sex” in the absence of their own desire.
 The worker is a “prostitute” if regarded as abasing him or herself, or a “counterfeiter” if thought of within the geography of concepts that Derrida will map in Donner le temps.